DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 ### Predicate functionals and more useful stuff

-LPredicates are functions that return a single TRUE or FALSE (e.g., `is.character()`).
+Predicates are functions that return a single TRUE or FALSE (e.g., `is.character()`).
 Thus, a functional predicate applies a predicate to each element of a vector: `keep()`, `discard()`, `some()`, `every()`, `detect()`, `detect_index()` … For more information see: